American carmaker is planning to cut 10% of staff around the world

 Ford’s dealer in the United Arab Emirates – Al Tayer Motors – opened the world’s largest Lincoln showroom in Dubai in March.
 It comes as it was reported that the Lincoln brand reported a 47 percent year-on-year increase in sales in the Middle East in the first quarter of 2019, with sales up 33 percent in the UAE and 82 percent in Kuwait.

 Overall, Ford reported that global net income fell 34 percent to $1.15 billion during the first quarter of 2019, as revenue fell 4 percent to $40.3 billion.
-While sales improved in North America, China, the Middle East and Africa, numbers were down in Europe, South America and the rest of Asia Pacific, it was reported in April.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+While sales improved in North America, China, the Middle East and Africa, numbers were down in Europe, South America and the rest of Asia Pacific, it was reported in April.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.